acoppes/acoppes/site/_drafts/ecs2.markdown

 }
 ```

-And then either add that Component as part of that Entity Definition or add that Component dynamically in the Controller `Init()` and then use it by accessing the `entity.Get<RepairDroneComponent>()` inside the Controller's logic.
+And then either add that Component as part of that Entity Definition or add that Component dynamically in the Controller `Init()` and then use it by accessing the `entity.Get<RepairDroneComponent>()` in the rest of its logic.

 ## And what about the configuration values?

 Well, having configuration values it is a bit less troublesome since normally the values are kinda constant but still have some issues:

-* If I want different configuration values, I need for sure different Controller prefabs for each config, so I can't reuse the Controller instance in that case but I can reuse it per unit type, and it is also normal to have different list of controllers in different entity definitions.
-For example, the Scout Drone entity definition also uses the `BaseDroneController`.
+* If I want different configuration values, I need for sure different Controller prefabs for each config, so I can't reuse the Controller instance.
+However, it is normal to have different list of controllers per entity definition so in that case coupling the constant data is not so wrong.
+For example, the Scout Drone entity definition also uses the `BaseDroneController` but with another Controller for the main logic, so the structure of controllers is already different to the one in the Repair Drone definition.
-* It makes less clear where the entity definition configuration is, sometimes is in Components, sometimes in the Controller, and sometimes I lose time exploring where the data is.
+* It makes less clear where the entity definition configuration is, sometimes is in Components, sometimes in the Controller, and that makes me lose time searching where the data is.
-* It is also harder to have it visible in debug, I have to go to each definition prefab to see the configuration values.
+* It is also harder to make it visible, I have to go to each definition prefab to see the configuration values.
-* I can't touch the configuration values in runtime, otherwise they become runtime values now.
+* I have to avoid modifying the configuration values in runtime, but it is easy to do it because they are there with the logic.

-To improve this, I can either move those values to a new Component, for example RepairDroneConfigurationComponent or could even be the same Component I use for the runtime data if I want to.
+To improve this, I can either move those values to a new Component, for example the `RepairDroneConfigurationComponent` or could even be the same Component I use for the runtime data if I want to.

 Another option could be to move it to use a separated configuration concept, like we did in Iron Marines 2, and that's the next story.

-## How we did configurations in Iron Marines 2
+## How we did configurations in Iron Marines Invasion

-When we did our ECS during the development of Iron Marines 2, we knew that we wanted to have configurations like we had in IM1, using json files where game designers could easily modify values and/or customize units.
+When we did our ECS during the development of Iron Marines Invasion (aka IM2), we knew that we wanted to have configurations like we had in IM1, using json files where game designers could easily modify values and/or customize units.

-The solution worked like this, there was a `ConfigurationComponent` declaring the configuration key to use.
-For example, the ranger unit used the `army.units.unit_ranger` as the configuration key.

-Then, there were json files for configurations with a structure similar to this:
+The json files for configurations had a structure similar to this one:

 ```json
 {